iommirocks/iommi/docs/forms.rst

 Programmatic forms
 ------------------

 The declarative style is very readable, but sometimes you don't know until runtime what the form should look like.
-In iommi forms creating forms programmatically is easy (and equivalent to doing it the declarative way:
+Creating forms programmatically in iommi is easy (and equivalent to doing it the declarative way):

 .. code:: python